Sonny Bono Park

 About the Location

-Sonny Bono Park is a small pocket park located in Washington, D.C. at the intersection of 20th Street NW, New Hampshire Avenue NW, and O Street NW, near Dupont Circle.
-The park was established in 1998 as a memorial to entertainer and politician Sonny Bono, who died in a skiing accident that year.
+Tucked away at the intersection of 20th Street NW, New Hampshire Avenue NW, and O Street NW near Dupont Circle, Sonny Bono Park is one of those cozy locations you might walk right past if you weren't looking.
+This tiny pocket park has a surprisingly meaningful history - it was established in 1998 as a memorial to Sonny Bono after his tragic skiing accident that same year.

-Beneath this plaque is a vault containing Bono memorabilia, including sheet music for "The Beat Goes On," Bono's official Congressional cufflinks, and a mug from his restaurant chain.
+Hidden beneath this plaque is a time capsule containing Sonny memorabilia, including sheet music for "The Beat Goes On," his Congressional cufflinks, and a mug from his restaurant chain - all representing different aspects of his varied career.

 All Features & Facilities